Employment Law Attorney in California

 Sexual harassment may include:

-- Sexual harassment could be either verbal, written or physical, or a combination of these.
+- Verbal, written, or physical, or a combination of these.

 - The victim as well as the harasser may be a woman or a man.
 The victim may be of the same sex.